microsoft/pai/docs/user/training.md

 ### Transfer files in/out

-Most model training and other kinds of jobs need to transfer files between a docker container and outside.
+Most model training and other kinds of jobs need to transfer files between running environments and outside.
 Files include dataset, code, scripts, trained model, and so on.

-OpenPAI creates a clean docker container each time.
-Some files can be built into docker image directly if they are changed rarely.

-If it needs to transfer files at runtime, the command field, which is in job configuration, is needed to start the files transfers.
-For example, use `git`, `wget`, `scp`, `sftp`, other commands, code or scripts to copy files in and out.
-If a command doesn't exist, it can be installed by `apt install ...` or `python -m pip install ...` in the command.
+OpenPAI manages computing resources, but it doesn't provide persistent storage.
+The [how to use storage](storage.md) is prepared for OpenPAI users.

-It's better to check with administrator of the OpenPAI cluster about how to transfer files, since there may be suggested approaches and examples already.
+It's better to check with administrator of the OpenPAI cluster about how to transfer files, since they may choose most suitable approaches and examples for you.

 ### Job workflow